HongyuanWu/aStargetseq/README.md

 In this project, we generated target sequencing (N=80), RNA-seq(N=278) and protein outcome (N=240) to 80 macrophage cells induced from PBMC derived from 80 Axial Spondyloarthritis patients.

-Aim:

-1. eQTL

-2. pQTL

-3. alternative splicing analysis
+Aim: eQTL, pQTL and alternative splicing analysis

 Timeline